Kim Gaucher: Professional career

+National team career

 Gaucher played on the team representing Canada at the 2006 FIBA World Championship for Women held in Brazil from September 12–23, 2006.
 She contributed 9.8 points and 5.5 rebounds per game, helping Canada to a 10th-place finish.

 Gaucher was on the team representing Canada at the 2009 FIBA Americas Championship for Women.
 She averaged 6.8 points and 4.4 rebounds per game, helping Canada to a bronze medal and a berth at the 2010 world championships.
 She continued with the team at the 2010 FIBA World Championship for Women held from September 23 to October 3, 2010, in the Czech Republic.
 She averaged 13.1 points and 4.8 rebounds per game, leading the team in scoring.
 The team finished 12th.

 She was invited to join the national team, to play in the 2013 FIBA Americas Championship for Women, held in Xalapa, Mexico from September 21–28, 2013.
 She averaged 11.3 points and 7.2 rebounds per game and helped the Canadian National team to a second place, silver medal finish.
 Canada faced Cuba in a preliminary round and won 53–40, but in the championship game, Cuba prevailed 79–71.

 In 2014, she continued with the senior women's national team at the 2014 FIBA World Championship for Women, which was held in Ankara and Istanbul, Turkey from September 27 to October 5, 2014.
 She was the leading scorer on the team with 8.9 points in 4.3 rebounds per game, helping the team to a fifth-place finish.